stankukucka/covid19stats/README.md

 ## How to run spider

-You can run a spider using the 'scrapy crawl' command, such as:
+You can run a spider using the `scrapy crawl` command, such as:

   $ scrapy crawl something-css

 and

   $ scrapy crawl something-css

 ## Deploy script to Cloud service
 Scrapinghub service [Cloudera](https://scrapinghub.com/?rfsn=3908921.3359b4)